‘Fuller House’ Star Bob Saget Reveals Why He Can’t Talk About Lori Loughlin’s College Admissions Scandal

 Lori Loughlin and her husband, fashion designer Mossimo Giannulli, recently pleaded “not guilty” to charges of mail fraud and money laundering amid allegations they paid $500,000 in bribes to have their two daughters, Isabella and Olivia Jade, admitted to the University of Southern California as fake crew team recruits.
 If found guilty of the charges against them, the pair could receive up to 40 years in jail.

-In the wake of the scandal, Lori Loughlin has been fired from Fuller House, but it has not yet been revealed how her character will be written out of the show.
+In the wake of the nationwide college admissions scandal, Lori Loughlin has been fired from Fuller House, but it has not yet been revealed how her character will be written out of the show.

 The original Full House series aired on ABC from 1987 to 1995.
 Fuller House returns to Netflix for its fifth and final season later this year.